 Out comes Mickey Mouse, and I got my first real life experience of the facially animated king of characters.
 Not only was the face articulation a treat but I”m sure I’ve never seen Mickey moving around the stage with such fluidity and freedom – very impressed.
 The show is in English and French, but some of the French parts don’t get explained, like when Mickey is trying to do something with the top hat.
 I think it’s something about singing, but no matter, you get the gist of the story, that whatever Mickey is trying to do isn’t working.
 Yes as an English speaker I’d prefer the show to all be in English, but you never totally lose track of the story as the action on stage tells a story where words aren’t needed.

-My son Lucas has been wanting to see The Lion King in London but every time I price it up the number comes close to a trip to Disneyland Paris.
-I’m not sure if Mickey and the Magician will work in my favour in that respect, Will it satisfy his hunger for The Lion King or just whet his appetite?
+My son has been wanting to see The Lion King in London but every time I price it up, the number comes close to a trip to Disneyland Paris.
+I’m not sure if Mickey and the Magician will work in my favour in that respect.
+Will it satisfy his hunger for The Lion King or just whet his appetite?
 Time will tell.
 This section of the show is just spectacular, with many performer/animals featured and not just contained to the stage, as they roam the theatre.
 We were lucky enough to have a few come right up to us and were encouraged to stroke their faces.
 Quite incredible to get such intimate interaction with a production like this.
-Though Lucas was a bit tentative at first, he was thrilled to be involved and felt very special to have them approach him.
-How good was Rafiki’s voice?
+And how good was Rafiki’s voice?
 Wow!

 The Frozen scene was the most raw, with little in the way of props and scenery, but some great dry ice and lighting adding to the magical atmosphere as Let It Go was belted out.
-No it wasn’t the same powerful performance as Idina Menzel, but neither do I think it was trying to be – anyone would be a fool to attempt that.
-I’m still a sucker for Frozen, and add in a fully animated Olaf and it gets my vote, and that of Lucas too.
+No- it wasn’t the same powerful performance as Idina Menzel, but neither do I think it was trying to be – anyone would be a fool to attempt that.
+I’m still a sucker for Frozen, and add in a fully animated Olaf and it gets my vote.
 I also loved the bit after Elsa had left the stage and Mickey is singing let it go.
 This was just one example of the humour that ran throughout and combined perfectly with the magic and pageantry on display.